qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 **Steps:**

 * For each failure initiator assign the violation by ID from the DFA failure initiators and document it as a sphinx-needs directive.
 * Document the resulting violation causes and effect and link to a safety requirement that mitigates the violation.
 * The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`.
 * Judge if the mitigation is sufficient.
 If not, request to update the requirements with additional safety mitigation to come to a sufficient outcome.
 * The analysis is finished, if for each identified violation a mitigation exists.
 * Unless the attribute "sufficient" is "yes", mitigation and argument attribute can be still empty.
 * Continue the analysis until all failure initiators are checked.
-* The verification is done by appling the safety analysis checklist :need:`gd_chklst__safety_analysis`.
+* The verification is done by applying the safety analysis checklist :need:`gd_chklst__safety_analysis`.